dotnet/runtime/docs/design/datacontracts/contract-descriptor.md

 `_DotNetRuntimeContractDescriptor`) with a null initial value.
-As each .NET runtime in the process starts up, it shall atomically store a pointer to a `struct DotNetRuntimeContractDescriptorList` in `DotNetRuntimeContractDescriptor` where `next_runtime` points to the previous value of `DotNetRuntimeContractDescriptor` as if by the following C code:
+As each .NET runtime in the process starts up, it shall atomically store a pointer to a `struct DotNetRuntimeContractDescriptorList` in `DotNetRuntimeContractDescriptor` where `next_runtime` points to the previous value of `DotNetRuntimeContractDescriptor` as by the C code below.

 The `runtime_name` is an arbitrary identifier to aid diagnostic tooling in identifying the current runtime.
 (For example hosted runtimes may want to embed the name of the host; a desktop runtime may